 Often microfibrillated cellulose (MFC), nanofibrillated cellulose (NFC), cellulose microfibrils (CMF), cellulose nanofibrils and nanocellulose refer to the same material.

 The confusion with nano- and microfibrillated cellulose comes from the dimension of the fibril.
-On the one hand the diameter of the fibrils is only several nanometers thick, on the other hand the length is in the micrometer range.
-So depending on which dimension the focus lays on, the product is named differently.
+On the one hand the diameter of the fibrils is only several nanometers thick, on the other hand, the length is in the micrometer range.
+Therefore, depending on which dimension the focus is on, the product is named differently.

-The term nanocellulose should never be used to describe a material because it is often used as an umbrella term and includes nanocrystalline and bacterial cellulose as well.
+The term nanocellulose should never be used to describe a material because it is often used as an umbrella term and also includes nanocrystalline and bacterial cellulose.

 Is MFC dangerous for the health?